jbcodeforce/ML-studies/docs/coding/langchain.md

 ???- info "LLM and FeatureForm"
     See [FeatureForm](https://docs.featureform.com/) as another open-source feature store solution and the LangChain sample with [Claude LLM](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/ff-langchain-prompt.py)

-## Retrieval
+## Retrieval Augmented Generation

 The goal is to add custom dataset not already part of a model training set and use it as input to the LLM.
 This is the Retrieval Augmented Generation or RAG and illustrated in figure below:

 ![](./diagrams/rag-process.drawio.png)

-The process is to get data from the different sources, load, cut into smaller pieces, extract what is necessary, transform the sentences into numerical vector.
+The process is to get data from the different sources, load, cut into smaller pieces, extract what is necessary, transform the sentences into numerical vectors.
 Creating chunks is necessary because language models generally have a limit to the amount of text they can deal with.
 During the interaction with the end-user, the system (a chain in LangChain) retrieves the data most relevant to the question asked, and passes it to LLM in the generation step.

 * Embeddings capture the semantic meaning of the text to help do similarity search